dmoret/CustomerRewardsInterviewApp/README.md

+# Customer Rewards App (Interview)

+🚀 This is a customer rewards app sample for an interview

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+In the project directory, start by running the API mockup server:

+### `npx json-server --watch src/db.json`

+it will run on port 3000 by default, then run:

 ### `npm start`

-Runs the app in the development mode.\
+You will be asked to switch the port to 3001, type in 'y' for yes.

+### `y`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.